Client Focused. Results Driven.

 In this context, the term “publish” does not literally mean printed on a tangible page but simply communicated in some matter.
 Communications that are written or otherwise have some permanence are considered libel.
 A passing conversation, gesture, or other non-recorded form of publication is called slander.
 The defendant does not have to release the false information to a wide audience.
 A former employer simply telling one other person is enough to constitute publication.
 The individual receiving the information must understand that the statement is defamatory and recognize the specific person whom it concerns.

-For a plaintiff to sustain a claim, the defendant must have said something that is objectively untrue.
+For a plaintiff and their El Segundo defamation attorney to sustain a claim, the defendant must have said something that is objectively untrue.
 Pure opinions are not defamation.
 For instance, if your former company tells a prospective employer that you sexually harassed a co-worker, the element would likely be met if you did not engage in this conduct.
 However, if a past supervisor says you are a poor worker, this likely is only an opinion.

 In some cases, a plaintiff may need to prove that the statement was not privileged.
 Although California offers some protection for good-faith mistakes, the law does not cover plainly false statements knowingly made by a former employer.

 Regarding the third element, one category of defamation that is nearly always actionable is harm to a person’s professional reputation or business.
 Showing that a former employer lied about your job performance is likely sufficient to meet this element.
-Similarly, it probably would be satisfied if you prove that the company fabricated a falsity as an excuse to fire you.
+Similarly, it probably would be satisfied if a defamation attorney in the El Segundo area could prove that the company fabricated a falsity as an excuse to fire you.

 In many employment defamation cases, the defendant has intentionally published some kind of lie about the plaintiff.
 The last element may play a more prominent role in cases when the defendant did not specifically intend to defame the plaintiff, but in publishing the fact acted negligently in disregarding the possibility that the information might not be true.

-Individuals who successfully bring a defamation lawsuit against their former employers may be entitled to collect general damages for the type of defamation proven, special damages that are unique to the plaintiff, or, in some cases, punitive damages against defendants who acted with a higher degree of malice.Discuss Your Employment Case with a Los Angeles Attorney
+Individuals who successfully bring a defamation lawsuit against their former employers may be entitled to collect general damages for the type of defamation proven, special damages that are unique to the plaintiff, or, in some cases, punitive damages against defendants who acted with a higher degree of malice.Discuss Your Case With a Defamation Lawyer in El Segundo